Multiplex Network Regression: How do relations drive interactions?: Application: High School Contacts Analysis

+Let $l$ be a labelling of vertices and $\mathcal R_l$ the corresponding layer in the multiplex representation.
+We can define a partition vector $z^l$, whose i-th entry $z^l_i$ specifies the label of vertex $i$.
+For every dyad $i,j$ for which $z^l_i=z^l_j$, we set $R^{(l)}_{ij}=\kappa$.
+In the cases where $z^l_i\neq z^l_j$, we set $R^{(l)}_{ij}=1$.
+When performing the MLE of the parameter $\theta_l$, corresponding to the layer $\mathcal R_l$, we rescale the value of $R^{(l)}$ such that $(R^{(l)})^{\theta_l}$ estimates the strength of the effect provided by the labelling $l$.
+Note that we could choose any value for $\kappa$, as what we are interested into is the MLE propensity $\kappa^\theta$, which will be constant, satisfying \cref{eq:hyperlike}.
+If we fix $\kappa=e$, where $e$ is Euler's number, $\theta_l$ can be easily interpreted in terms of the order of magnitude of the contribution of $R^{(l)}$ to the propensity matrix of the gHypEG.
+Furthermore, if we define the odds-ratio $\omega=\Omega_{ij}/\Omega_{kl}$, we can see that the log-odds $\log(\omega)$ are given by $\theta$:

+If $\theta_l$ is larger than $0$, there is a positive effect, as $\kappa^\theta_l>1$ is \emph{increasing} the propensity $\Omega_{ij}$ for $i,j$ with the same label.
+Similarly, if $\theta_l<0$ there is a negative effect, i.e., the graph is disassortative with respect to the labelling $l$.

-A first relational layer $\mathcal R_C$ reflects the separation of students into the 9 classes.
-We want to limit the encounters between students attending different classes, as it can be observed in \cref{fig:graph}.
-To build $\mathcal R_C$ we can set $R_{C,ij}=1$ if $i,j$ are in the same class, and $R_{C,ij}=\epsilon<1$ if $i,j$ are in different classes.
+The first relational layer $\mathcal R_C$ in the dataset reflects the separation of students into 9 classes.
+We want to control for the separation into classes, as the encounters between students attending different classes are naturally limited, as can be observed in \cref{fig:graph}.
+To build $\bm R^{(C)}$ we can set $R^{(C)}_{ij}=e$ if $i,j$ are in the same class, and $R^{(C)}_{ij}=1$ if $i,j$ are in different classes.

 A second relational layer $\mathcal R_T$ is built according to the topic of the different classes students take.
-The 9 classes can be grouped into 4 topical areas, of 3,3,2,1 classes respectively.
-There are 3 classes of type "MP" (MP, MP01, MP02), two of type "PC" (PC and PC0), one of type "PSI" (PSI0) and 3 of type "BIO" (2BIO1, 2BIO2, 2BIO3).
+The nine classes are grouped into four topical areas, of 3,3,2,1 classes, respectively.
+There are three classes of type "MP" (MP, MP01, MP02), two of type "PC" (PC and PC0), one of type "PSI" (PSI0) and 3 of type "BIO" (2BIO1, 2BIO2, 2BIO3).
 This separation is highlighted by the internal ring in \cref{fig:graph}.
-The layer $\mathcal R_T$ is defined similarly to $\mathcal R_C$, setting $R_{T,ij}=1$ if $i,j$ attend classes in the same topical area, and $R_{T,ij}=\epsilon<1$ if not.
+The layer $\mathcal R_T$ is defined similarly to $\mathcal R_C$, setting $R^{(T)}_{ij}=e$ if $i,j$ attend classes in the same topical area, and $R^{(T)}_{ij}=1$ if not.

-A third relational layer $\mathcal R_G$ is built using the gender of the students.
-We hypothesise homophily would partially play a role in student interactions.
-We build the graph as described for the synthetic example, in \cref{sec:homophily}.
+The third relational layer $\mathcal R_G$ is built using the gender of the students.
+We want to correct for gender homophily, as this could partially play a role in student interactions.
+We build its adjacency matrix $\bm R^{(G)}$ as above.